CircuitSetup/Remote/README.md

 |:--:|
 | Click to watch the video |

 Note that the TCD's firmware must be up to date for BTTFN.
-You can use [this](http://tcd.out-a-ti.me) one or CircuitSetup's release 3.2 or later.
+You can update from [here](http://tcd.out-a-ti.me), or install CircuitSetup's release 3.2 or later.

 ![BTTFN connection](img/family-wifi-bttfn.png)